On the Enumeration Complexity of Unions of Conjunctive Queries: Preliminaries

 A {\em hypergraph} $\calH=(V,E)$ is a set $V$ of {\em vertices} and a set $E$ of non-empty subsets of $V$ called {\em hyperedges} (sometimes {\em edges}).
 A \emph{join tree} of a hypergraph $\calH=(V,E)$ is a tree $T$ where the nodes are the hyperedges of $\calH$, and the {\em running intersection} property holds, namely: for all $u \in V$ the set $\{e \in E \mid u \in e\}$ forms a connected subtree in $T$.
 A hypergraph $\calH$ is {\em acyclic} if there exists a join tree for $\calH$.

-Two vertices in a hypergraph are {\em neighbors} if they appear in the same edge.
+Two vertices in a hypergraph are {\em neighbors} if they appear in a common edge.
+A {\em cycle} in a hypergraph is a sequence of vertices that starts and ends in the same vertex and every two consecutive vertices are neighbors.
+A hypergraph {\em is chordal} if every cycle with at least four distinct vertices has an edge connecting two nonconsecutive vertices of the cycle.
+Every acyclic graph is chordal~\cite{beeri1983desirability}.

 A {\em clique} of a hypergraph is a set of vertices, which are pairwise neighbors in $\calH$.
-If every edge in $\calH$ has $k$ many vertices, we call $\calH$ $k$-{\emph uniform}.
+If every edge in $\calH$ has exactly $k$ vertices, we call $\calH$ $k$-{\emph uniform}.
 An $l$-{\em hyperclique} in a $k$-uniform hypergraph $\calH$ is a set $V'$ of $l>k$ vertices, such that every subset of $V'$ of size $k$ forms a hyperedge.